 - 1. All door openings to have a vertical proportion, except for garage doors. - 2.
-Proportions: Door openings to be consistent with and match window openings. - 3.
-Material: Door material must be hardwood finished with a natural clear varnish, or finished with a paint colour. - 4.
+Proportions: Door openings to be consistent with and match window opening proportions. - 3.
+Material: Door material must be of hardwood, finished with a natural clear varnish, stained, or finished with a paint colour. -Aluminium may also be used in a plain and simple design as approved. - 4.
 Not allowed: The use of reflective mirror glass or film, ornate, frameless glass, or carved doors.